caninereason/wink/README.md

 ### Imagery

-- All images were created and are owned by Author Ciaran Neeson
+- All images were created by Author Ciaran Neeson

 ## Features